-The main access point to the airport site would be from Elizabeth Drive, as shown on Figure 6-9.
+The main access point to the airport site would be from Elizabeth Drive with some access also to occur from The Northern Road and Badgerys Creek Road, as shown on Figure 6-9.
 The main access point would be surfaced with gravel pavement and a two-coat seal.
 Other internal site access roads would be gravel pavement maintained by grader and water cart.